btarg/requiem-vault/GM/First Session/Library/Aftermath.md

 ### The sealed door

-It is not safe to remain here.
-You begin moving to the door, attempting calling in your success on your way out.
+Even with your enemies defeated, it is not safe to remain here for much longer.
+You begin moving to the door, attempting to call in your success on your way out.

 (Random player), you pull out your phone from your jacket to call for an evac team.
 The moment the screen flickers to life, thin tendrils of acrid smoke begin to curl from its seams.
 It grows unnaturally hot in your hand within seconds.
 You instinctively drop the device.
 It clatters onto the dusty stone floor, smoke now pouring out more thickly, before sputtering out, leaving it completely dead.
 The air around the phone shimmers faintly for a moment.
 The others also quickly abandon their electronics.

 The sheer concentration of Ichor and residual Catalyst contamination in the area is far higher than anticipated.
 Using complex technology is hazardous within these walls.
 It will be hours until anyone outside becomes concerned enough to evacuate you from the Library.
 You're cut off.